Adelaide Insight Metta Retreat

 Noble Silence is a practice of refraining from idle conversation.
 We only speak when necessary, which in the context of this retreat, means we are mostly don’t talk.
 The purpose of Noble Silence is to give ourselves a break from stimulation, so that we can allow the mind to start to move toward stillness.

 Throughout the retreat, there are many opportunities to ask questions, share what is happening for you and to inquire into your practice.
-This is done through group and individual meet-ups with the teachers and through a daily open inquiry session.
+This is done through group and individual meet-ups with the teachers and through a daily check in session.

 While many people are initially afraid of silence, they quickly find that it is very peaceful.
 Many report feeling as though we are all deeply connected even though we aren’t talking, and that it is a powerful practice to share our kindness and intimacy in non-verbal ways.